jcouv/roslyn/docs/features/refout.md

-ReferenceAssemblyAttribute
+- ReferenceAssemblyAttribute

-private types and members
+- private types and members
-internal types and members
+- internal types and members
-structs with only private members
+- structs with only private members
-Non-public attributes on public APIs doc comment for every API that goes into the primary output. effect on diagnostics
+- Non-public attributes on public APIs
+- doc comment for every API that goes into the primary output.
+- effect on diagnostics
+- PDBs

 # Related issues
 - Produce ref assemblies from command-line and msbuild (https://github.com/dotnet/roslyn/issues/2184)